 Our qualified counsellors have a range of qualifications and experience and strive to update and develop their skills regularly.

-Check out the New Dawn website for the profiles of Ross Hickman, Fuzi Bradshaw, Sian Maman, Tracey Leung, Lindsey Alderson, Rachel Ninnis, Julia Hill and Kerry Peppiat.
+Check out the New Dawn website for the profiles of Ross Hickman, Sian Maman, Tracey Leung, Rachel Ninnis, Julia Hill, Kerry Peppiat and Gillian Stuart.

 Student counsellors also provide counselling whilst on training placements at the centre.